debfantom/UCB_AI-ML_20.1_Capstone_Final_Report/README.md

 ## 🧪 Hypotheses Review

 #### Hypothesis:
-By clustering users using features derived from their book ratings and basic profile attributes, we can identify distinct, interpretable user segments.
+By clustering users utilizing features derived from their book ratings and basic profile attributes, we can identify distinct, interpretable user segments.
 These segments will reflect real differences in reading habits, preferences, and engagement — enabling more personalized content, product features, and marketing strategies.

 #### Results:  Partially Supported
 While the clustering did not yield strongly **distinct** user groups in a strict statistical sense, it did uncover **interpretable segments** with meaningful differences in engagement, preferences, and reading behavior.
 These personas provided valuable insight and unlocked ideas for personalized experiences that could support key business objectives such as engagement, retention, and targeted recommendations.
 As such, the outcome is considered directionally successful and strategically useful.